Finding the Second-Best Candidate under the Mallows Model: Precise Parameter Settings for the Mallows Model

 \subsection{Precise Results for Case 1 (and Case 2) from Section~\ref{strategymallows}}

-Henceforth, we use the term $k$-pickable permutation to describe a permutation which results in one pick using the strategy that rejects the first $k$ candidates and then accepts the next left-to-right second maximum.
+In Section~\ref{a}, we use the term {\em $k$-pickable permutation} to describe a permutation which results in a pick using the strategy that rejects the first $k$ candidates and then accepts the next left-to-right second-maximum; we also use the term {\em non-$k$-pickable permutation} to refer to a permutation which is not $k$-pickable.